 Melville J. Herskovits Library of African Studies

 Established in 1954, the Melville J. Herskovits Library of African Studies at Northwestern University is the largest separate Africana collection in existence.
-Its scope is as wide as the continent of Africa itself; its subject matter ranges from art, history, literature, music and religion to communications, management and cooking.
+Its scope is as wide as the continent of Africa itself; its subject matter ranges from art, history, literature, music, science, technology and religion to communications, engineering, management and cooking.
 The Africana collection is a resource for the entire university, and most of Northwestern's disciplinary programs are reflected in the collection.
-In addition to serving the NU community, the Herskovits Library staff also serves regional, national and international scholars.
+In addition to serving the NU community, the Herskovits Library also serves regional, national and international scholars.

 Visit the Herskovits Library